bioinfo-pf-curie/mpiSORT/docs/README.md

 Maximum resident set size (kbytes): 10638528

 ```
+Doubling the number of cores decreases the maximum of RAM memory per core for `mpiSORT` as expected.

-finally add a new node to run `mpiSORT`
+Finally, we add a new node to run `mpiSORT`:

 ```
 /usr/bin/time -v mpirun -N 2 -npernode 16 -n 32 mpiSort sample70GB.sam -u -q 0